-As a standard part of every lesson, teachers at KS3 and KS4 are expected to give the equivalent of two reward points; these should be made up of either college points or PRIDE points
+As a standard part of every lesson, teachers at KS3 and KS4 are expected to give the equivalent of two reward points; these should be made up of either credits and/or positive slips.

 At the end of each week the number of rewards points issued by each member of staff is compared against what should have been awarded based on individual teacher's timetabled teaching commitment (less their Sixth Form teaching).
 This information is ranked according to 'accuracy of giving' and published to all teaching staff showing those on, above or below a set tolerance.